INDB Q1 2026 Earnings Call Summary | Stock Taper

 • Focus areas for 2026 include organic growth, expense management, and capital optimization.

-• Capital return to shareholders included $94 million, with an 8.5% increase in quarterly dividends.
+• Capital return to shareholders totaled $94 million, including an 8.5% increase in the quarterly dividend.

-• Transition to a new core operating platform scheduled for October, aimed at enhancing product capabilities and operational efficiencies.
+• Transitioning core operating platform from Horizon to IBS scheduled for October, aimed at enhancing product capability and operational efficiency.

-• Established an office of digital innovation to explore AI applications, focusing on efficiency and manageable risk.
+• Established an office of digital innovation to explore AI applications, emphasizing a cautious and structured approach to implementation.